vtisweden/java-projects/samgods/docs/README.md

 Transport happens along *transport chains*, which are composed of *transport episodes*, which in turn may be composed of *transport segments*.

-*Transport chain* connects a producer (sender) to a consumer (receiver).
+A *Transport chain* connects a producer (sender) to a consumer (receiver).
 It is defined by a *commodity*, if it uses *containers* or not, and by one or more *transport episodes*.
-Implemented in `se.vti.samgods.lgistics.TransportChain`.
+Implementation in `se.vti.samgods.lgistics.TransportChain`.

-*Transport episodes* connects a producer or a terminal to a consumer or a terminal, using a unique *transport mode*.
+A *Transport episode* connects a producer or a terminal to a consumer or a terminal, using a unique *transport mode*.
 A *transport episode* is defined by (i) its parent *transport chain*, (ii) its *transport mode*, (iii) the transport segments it contains.
+Implementation in `se.vti.samgods.lgistics.TransportEpisode`.

 The figure below illustrates a transport chain that consists of three transport episodes, using the modes Road/Rail/Road.

 ![](road-rail-road-chain.png)

 During a *Transport segment*, the load of a vehicle does not change.
 In the majority of cases, a *transport episode* consists of a single *transport segment*.
-This also holds when trucks or trains are moved on a ferry -- their load does not change.
+This also holds when trucks or trains are moved on a ferry - their load does not change.
 The only exception are rail segments with intermediate marshalling, where the waggons of a train may be reassembled into a new train.
-Here the content of a waggon does not change, but the train containing the waggon does.
+Here, the content of a waggon does not change, but the train containing the waggon does.

-The figure below provides an example including a ferry and a marshalling episode:
+The figure below provides an example including a truck ferry and a rail marshalling episode:

 ![](road-rail-road-with-transfers-chain.png)

-All consolidation is modeled within transport segments (details further below) because this couples a unique vehicle configuration to a unique load, allowing to distribute the vehicle operation etc. cost over its load for the computation of transport prices.
+All consolidation is modeled within transport segments (details further below) because this couples a unique vehicle configuration to a unique load.
+This allows to compute transport prices by distributing the vehicle costs over its load.

 ## Network

 The network is represented by a node csv file and a link csv file.
 These files represent tables in the Samgods database; fields definitions are available from the Samgods production version documentation.
 Unavailable fields are left blank; no "magic numbers" are used.

-The file formats indicated below are used for compatibility with the production version of Samgods.
+The file formats indicated below are used for compatibility with TRV-Samgods.
 The program-internal datastructures representing this information can be populated without using these files.
 However, this requires coding in the Java environment.

 An example node file is given below: